adku1173/acoupipe/docs/source/contents/datasets/miracle.rst

 ``DatasetMIRACLE`` is an experimental (semi-synthetic) microphone array data generator that builds multi-source source cases by convolving synthetic source signals with **measured** spatial room impulse responses (SRIRs) from the `MIRACLE`_ dataset.
-The workflow is analogous to :class:`~acoupipe.datasets.synthetic.DatasetSynthetic`, but the propagation operator is given by measured SRIRs instead of an analytic free-field model.
+The workflow is analogous to :class:`~acoupipe.datasets.synthetic.dataset.DatasetSynthetic`, but the propagation operator is given by measured SRIRs instead of an analytic free-field model.

 Multi-source scenes are realized by superposition of individually convolved source signals.